 TWC-VR staff must provide to the customer in writing the amount that TWC-VR will pay and the amount that is still owed to the institution.
 The Tuition Payment Calculation Worksheet for Private or Out-of-State Training (VR3405) may be used to calculate the amount that TWC-VR may pay toward the cost of the customer's tuition and required fees.

-Private or Out-of-State Training Institutions Rates: TWC-VR staff verify that the private or out-of-state training institution is an established college or university, technical or State college or public health institution by finding its classification on the College for all Texans—Institutions of Higher Education website.
+Private or Out-of-State Training Institutions Rates: TWC-VR staff verify that the private or out-of-state training institution is an established college or university, technical or State college or public health institution by finding its classification on the Texas Higher Education Coordinating Board-Program Search website.

 These rates are based on one standard deviation above the average annual college costs of tuition and fees in Texas.